SandeR2012/explore-flask/chapters/storing.md

 The schema of a database is not set in stone.
 For example, we may want to add a `last_fired` column to the engine table.
 If we don't have any data, we can just update the model and run `db.create_all()` again.
 However, if we have six months of engine data logged in that table, we probably don't want to start over from scratch.
 That's where database migrations come in.

-Alembic is a database migration tool created specifically for use with SQLAlchemy.
+Alembic is a database migration tool created specifically for use with SQL\-Alchemy.
 It lets us keep a versioned history of our database schema so that we can later upgrade to a new schema and even downgrade back to an older one.

 Alembic has an extensive tutorial to get you started, so I'll just give you a quick overview and point out a couple of things to watch out for.

-We'll create our alembic "migration environment" via the `alembic init` command.
+We'll create our alembic "migration environment" via the `alembic in\-it` command.
 Once we run this in our repository root we'll have a new directory with the very creative name _alembic_.
 Our repository will end up looking something like the example in Listing~\ref{code:alembic1}, adapted from the Alembic tutorial.

 \begin{codelisting}
 \label{code:alembic1}